 During the inspection visit, we observed staff carrying out their duties, communicating and interacting with people to help us understand the experiences of people.
 We reviewed a variety of documents.
-These included six care files, staffing rotas, four staff recruitment files, medicine administration records, minutes from staff and resident meetings, audits, maintenance records, risk assessments, health and safety records, training and supervision records and quality assurance surveys.
+These included five care files, staffing rotas, three staff recruitment files, medicine administration records, minutes from staff and resident meetings, audits, maintenance records, risk assessments, health and safety records, training and supervision records and quality assurance surveys.

-We spoke with six people who used the service and two relatives.
-We also spoke with the provider, the registered manager, the deputy manager and three members of staff.
-After the inspection we spoke with two more relatives and received feedback from three social care professionals who had had recent contact with the service.
+We spoke with 10 people who used the service and three relatives.
+We also spoke with the deputy manager, the care supervisor and three members of staff.
+After the inspection we received feedback from two social care professionals who had had recent contact with the service.